Vanalio/Neat-AI/note.md

     default_output_activation  = identity
     mutate_output_activation   = False

-- add connections works but can select a "from layer to layer" couple already full when an other "from layer to layer" couple is not
+- add connections can select a "from layer to layer" couple already full when an other "from layer to layer" couple is not
 - implement generations without improvement
 - implement interspecies mating